moos2333/Betweenlands-Tinker/README.md

 # Betweenlands’ Tinker

-**A Tinkers’ Construct addon bringing the dark swamps of The Betweenlands to your smeltery and tool forge.**
+**A Tinkers’ Construct addon bridging the dark swamps of The Betweenlands with your smeltery and tool forge.**

 ---

 ## Overview

 Betweenlands’ Tinker integrates **5 new materials**, **4 craftable tools**, **5 unique traits**, and full smeltery support while preserving the dimension's core mechanics—**weakness immunity** and **corrosion**.
 All tools are obtained via **Animator conversion** from vanilla Tinkers’ tools, retaining stats, modifiers, and durability.

+Molten Syrmorite can be used to craft casts.
+Syrmorite Fluid Tanks passively collect Molten Sulfur from rainfall when placed beneath a Sulfur block, providing an alternative fuel source for the Smeltery.

 ---